graemef681/19520-Fall-Detection-DVS/README.md

 - q1,, q2, q3 .mp3 - files containing text to speech questions that the system will ask the fallen user
 - r1, r2, r3, r4 .mp3 - files containing text to speech responses to user speaking

-## Wifi Transmission - [author(s)]
+## Wireless DVS FPGA Subsystem - Lewis Brown, Daniel Nadejde and Graeme Fitzpatrick
 Contains:
+- DVS IP Core
+- Encoding Algorithm
--
+- WiFi_transmission
--
+- FAST_VivadoSDK.zip

+Each of these Folders contains a major element of project, with FAST_VivadoSD.zip containing the final system design

-## Zybo DVS - Lewis Brown, Daniel Nadejde, Graeme Fitzpatrick
+## DVS IP Core - Lewis Brown
 Contains:
-- DVS-Comparison-Images - a folder containing Example DVS images
 - DVS.zip - contains 3 folders; DVS is a HLS project which can be loaded into Vivado HLS.
 DVS_IP is a Vivado IP repository which can be loaded into Vivado with the emulated DVS IP Core.
 Sourcefiles contains the C code manipulated in HLS
 - Grey2RGB_ip_repo - an IP repository containing an IP which converts Greyscale DVS to RGB for display on a monitor
-- encmain.c - a C file which encodes DVS frames using Run Length Encoding

-## videoClassification - Andrew Burr
--
--
--

 ## Encoding Algorithm - Graeme Fitzpatrick
 Contains: